About Noelle Borao

 In my career I have launched and operated several companies in the consumer space as president and CEO, developing knowledge of both the operating and remote business environments, especially in China.
 I have advised senior executives in business, academia, and government alike, and while those experiences have inspired, there is cause for alarm as it relates to aligning the pursuit of economic growth and preserving our nation's character.

 I believe my life and professional experiences--along with academic preparation--converge in this unique moment in history to enable my delivery of deep insight on US-China matters of consequence to commerce, government and academia alike.
 To this end, I hope my research and theorizing activities will help shape both business and governance.

 I am focused not on success, but significance, and believe my most important work lies ahead.
-As I have neither the appetite for self-promotion nor inorganic social media noise (and much prefer the promotion of ideas), I created this website to disseminate, learn, and connect to those who have the gumption to believe that their sober thought leadership can help shape the world.
+As I have neither the appetite for self-promotion nor social media noise (and much prefer the promotion of ideas), I created this website to disseminate, learn, and connect to those who have the gumption to believe that their sober thought leadership can help shape the world.